kkoomen/pointless/README.md

 # Creating a build

-Creating a build can simply be done with: `yarn run tauri build`
+Creating a build can simply be done with `yarn run tauri build`